suneel-sarswat/dsam/README.md

 on arrival.
 So it is easy to see that we do not have two bids or asks with same ids in the lists B and A. These assertions are denoted as 'NDA' and 'NDB'.

-Note4: (Similar to Note3) since a bid or ask has a unique time-stamp and time-stamp is also used to prioritize them, they have complete order between them.
+Note4: (Similar to Note3) since a bid or ask has a unique time-stamp, we have two natural hypothesis that not two different orders for same securities should be assigned same time-stamp.
+This is natural, otherwise it is difficult to break the tie for the competitiveness in the markets.
-This means we can assert that the sorting criteria is anti-symmetric.
-These assertions are denoted as 'Hanti'.